matiasal55/matiasal55.github.io/README.md

 I have two projects:

 #### Aperture Academy
 Online courses website.
 Project originally carried out in 2019 as a practical work for the subject "Web Programming 1" of the technical course.
 In this first version, we worked in groups and used HTML, CSS, Javascript and JQuery.
 In 2020 I made a new version working with transpilators, which is finished as originally planned and from there, the idea is to gradually implement the knowledge that I acquire over time.
-For example, I am building a CRUD of courses through my own Rest API uploaded to Firebase.

 #### Repository: https://github.com/matiasal55/aperture-academy-v2
 #### Production: https://matiasal55.github.io/aperture-academy-v2